Overwatch League: Buildout

-Blizzard sought out potential team owners, aiming to include teams that were localized to a geographic area.
-Blizzard believed having such local teams would spark more interest in esports from spectators and potential sponsors through new activities around supporting their team.
-A first meeting for prospective team owners was held at BlizzCon 2016 after the announcement of the league's creation, with New England Patriots owner Robert Kraft, and Los Angeles Rams owner Stan Kroenke among the attendees.
-During the formative period, Blizzard hired Steve Bornstein, former president of ABC Sports and CEO of NFL Network, to serve as the company's esports chair, with particular emphasis on the broadcast and presentation of games played in the Overwatch League.
+Blizzard sought out potential team owners, with a focus on establishing localized teams tied to specific geographic areas.
+The company believed that having such local teams would generate greater interest in esports among spectators and potential sponsors, as it would create new opportunities for fans to engage and support their hometown teams.
+A meeting for prospective team owners took place at BlizzCon 2016, shortly after the league's official announcement.
+Notable attendees included Robert Kraft, the owner of the New England Patriots, and Stan Kroenke, the owner of the Los Angeles Rams.
+During the formative stages of the league, Blizzard appointed Steve Bornstein as the company's esports chair.
+Bornstein, formerly the president of ABC Sports and CEO of NFL Network, assumed a role in shaping the broadcast and presentation of Overwatch League games.

 Blizzard anticipated the Overwatch League would have a seven-figure payoff for the winning team at the end of a season.
-The first, shortened season of the league was expected to start in Q3 2017, with full seasons starting in 2018, with the league having half-year long seasonal breaks starting in Q4 of that year.
-Prior to starting the league, Blizzard planned to run a "combine," where players are invited to try out for guaranteed team contracts.
+The inaugural season of the league, which was initially intended to be a shortened one, was planned to start in Q3 2017.
+Subsequent full-length seasons were scheduled to commence in 2018, with the league incorporating half-year long seasonal breaks beginning in Q4 of that year.
+Prior to the league's official start, Blizzard planned to host a combine, during which players would be invited to try out for guaranteed team contracts.

-Little information about the league came out of Blizzard following the initial November 2016 announcement for the next several months, leading to some speculation that the league was having trouble.
-In May 2017, ESPN reported that the league had been having difficulties in signing franchises, which they ascribed to two issues: the high base cost of starting a franchise, starting at $20 million with higher costs in more urban markets like New York City and Los Angeles, much higher than other esports league buy-ins, and the fact that there would be no revenue sharing until 2021, making recovery of the franchise costs difficult.
-These difficulties led to a delay for the start of the first season.